-Bits per second.
-The unit of measurement for data transmission speed over a data communications line
+The bits per second is also known as BPS.
+It’s the unit of measurement for data transmission speed over a data communications line.

-Basic Rate Interface.
-A defined interface to ISDN that includes two B channels and one Data channel.
+Basic Rate Interface is also known as BRI.
+It’s a defined interface to ISDN that includes two B channels and one Data channel.
 Commonly referred to 2b+d.

-A device that connects two or more networks and forwards information (packets) between them.
-A bridge is sometimes called a data link relay or a level 2 relay.
-A bridge is typically simpler and less expensive than a router, but can only carry limited information from one network to another.
+A bridge is a device that connects two or more networks, and forwards information (packets) between them, it’s also a data link relay.
+A bridge is typically simpler and less expensive than a router, but the bridge can only carry limited information from one network to another.

-A term associated with high-speed data transfer.
-In consumer access networks, broadband often refers to data transmission rates of 1 Mbps or higher.
+Broadband is a term associated with high-speed data transfer (internet access).
+In consumer access networks, broadband often refers to data transmission rates of 1 Mbps (megabits per second) or higher.
 When referring to LANs, MANs, or WANs broadband data transmission rates are 45 Mbps or higher.
 2-radio bandwidth is a frequency bandwidth that is much greater than the required bandwidth to transfer the information signal.

 Voice, data, or video communications where rates are greater than wideband communications rates (1.544 Mbps).

-Billing Telephone Number.
-The FID used to identify the account to which usage for a charge number should be billed.
-Also known as a billing process that allows all
+A Billing Telephone Number is also known as a BTN.
+The BTN is the FID used to identify the account to which usage for a charge number should be billed.

 When a user exceeded their committed information rate (CIR) in a frame relay network.